How to calculate regular assessments for your Condo or HOA

 One thing we have seen time and again is communities that fail to plan their budget properly.
 Some communities increase assessments based on an arbitrary value like cost of living, or a percentage dictated in the community documents.
 Still more communities choose not to raise assessments at all - not because they don't need to, but because the board doesn't want to make an unpopular decision.

-But perhaps the most common issue we have seen is community association boards that simply do not know what they need to charge for assessments, and so they carry on with one of the above two options.
+But perhaps the most common issue we have seen is homeowners or condo association boards that simply do not know what they need to charge for assessments, and so they carry on with one of the above two options.

 So let's break it down: